 But I recently said goodbye to the mirrorless bathroom.
 Goodbye, yellow walls.
 Goodbye, broken tile.
 Goodbye, 90’s garden tub.
 Goodbye, shower that was leaking into our living room (ewwwww…..).

 Hello, marble bathroom floor.
 Hello, marble wall tile.
 And freestanding tub.
 And functioning shower.
-And mirrors and lights and vintage rug.
+And large mirrors and lights and vintage rug.
 Hello, luxurious marble master bathroom.

 Ok, enough introductions.
 You can catch up on the unique floor plan and our original designs for this space here.
 Today, I want to show you the finished project (yippee!) and give you exact links to the sources we used (complete source list located at the bottom of the post).

 Consider it a bathroom remodel picture gallery.
 All your master bathroom ideas and inspiration in one place. 😉

 This post contains affiliate links.
 Click here to read my full disclosure.